World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

 |Additional credits as necessary to complete the 36 credit total or 24 advanced level credits required for the French major.
 Introductory French coursework (101–204) may be used to meet the 36 credit total, but all other requirements must be met.|

 FRENCH 348 Modernity Studies may be substituted with permission from the faculty advisor.

-It is strongly recommended that students complete fourth year language practice (FRENCH 311 and above), FRENCH 590 Advanced Phonetics, and FRENCH 347 Introduction to Medieval, Renaissance, and Early Modern Civilization and Early Modern Civilization, before the first methods/student teaching semester of the professional program.
+It is strongly recommended that students complete fourth year language practice (FRENCH 311 and above), FRENCH 590, and FRENCH 347 and also Early Modern Civilization, before the first methods/student teaching semester of the professional program.